Sp9nky/MusicBot/README.md

 ## Docker
 Once you have the JMusicBot-0.x.x.jar and your config.txt ready in a directory, download the Dockerfile from here.
 Then, cd in the directory and do:
-1. docker build -t JMusicBot-0.x.x.jar
+1. docker build - < Dockerfile -t JMusicBot-0.x.x.jar
-2. docker run JMusicBot-0.x.x.jar
+2. docker run -d JMusicBot-0.x.x.jar

 ## THIS IS NOT MY PROJECT I ONLY MADE THE DOCKERFILE. :)